NM

 BIO

 Nic McMinn is professional stage director, intimacy director, and theatre artist.
-With an interest in new scripts in development, he has directed the premieres of I Love You, Honey Bunny, No Season, Elf Help, and If I’m Good among others.
+With an interest in new scripts in development, he has directed the premieres of Exit Daphne, pursued by a god and Gramarye of the Macabre, all-new productions at Inkspark Theatre Company.
+Other premiers include I Love You, Honey Bunny, No Season, Elf Help, and If I’m Good among others.
 As an artist-educator, he has directed and taught at secondary and collegiate levels.
 He also has several dozen productions to his credit as an actor as well as a professional lighting, sound, and scenic designer.
+He is currently a full-time professor at Dallas College.

-Along with Nathan Autrey, Nic McMinn formed Inkspark Theatre Company, an independent company dedicated to producing new works based on community and artist development.
+Along with Nathan Autrey, Nic McMinn formed Inkspark Theatre Company, an independent company dedicated to producing new community-oriented works and furthering artist development.
 He is also a founding member of FTP Comedy Troupe and an executive ensemble member of Rite of Passage Theatre in Dallas, Texas.
-Nic McMinn is a graduate of the MFA Professional Director Training Program at Illinois State University and the BFA Performance program at Baylor University.
+His education includes the MFA Professional Director Training Program at Illinois State University and the BFA Performance program at Baylor University.

-Nic most recently performed and co-directed Gramarye of the Macabre, an all-new production at Inkspark Theatre Company.
-Prior to this, he directed a new adaptation of Much Ado About Nothing with The Classics Theatre Project and The Liar at Tarleton State University where he was the Visiting Instructor of Theatre.
-Other recent projects include Lauren Gunderson’s Silent Sky, David Ive’s The Liar, Sophie Treadwell’s Machinal, classic opera works The Telephone and Gianni Schicchi, Shakespeare's The Taming of the Shrew and Twelfth Night.
+Nic's most recent directing projects include the aforementioned Exit Daphne, pursued by a god and Gramarye of the Macabre, at Inkspark.
+Prior to this, he directed a new adaptation of Plan 9 from Outer Space at Dallas College and Much Ado About Nothing with The Classics Theatre Project.
+While he was the Visiting Instructor of Theatre at Tarleton State University, he directed David Ive’s The Liar.
+Other projects in the last several years include Lauren Gunderson’s Silent Sky, Sophie Treadwell’s Machinal, classic opera works The Telephone and Gianni Schicchi, and Shakespeare's The Taming of the Shrew and Twelfth Night.